Fast & Flurrious or Taylor Drift? Hamilton can cast their votes on these snow plow names

 CTVNews.ca Top Stories

-BREAKING Police won't comment on report 5 members of Canada's 2018 junior hockey team to face sex assault charges
+Report: 5 members of Canada's 2018 junior hockey team to face sexual assault charges

-Police in London, Ont., are not commenting on a report alleging that five members of Canada’s 2018 world junior hockey team have been told to surrender to police to face sexual assault charges.
+Police in London, Ont., are not confirming a report that five members of Canada's 2018 world junior hockey team have been told to surrender to authorities to face charges of sexual assault.

 Toxic drugs in B.C. killed more people than ever before in 2023 – with 2,511 deaths reported by the coroner's service Wednesday.